Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Alone we can do so little; together we can do so much.
+> Most of us live our lives by accident - we live as it happens.
+Fulfilment comes when we live our lives on purpose.

 <!-- QUOTE_END -->